 Insulation is important in every building.
 Insulation keeps the building comfortable for its tenants and, depending on the type of insulation, keeps energy costs down.
-At Alliance Construction Specialities we strive to implement sustainable technologies in our builds.
-Different types of insulation have different energy efficiency levels.
+At Alliance Construction Specialities (ACS), we strive to implement sustainable technologies in our new construction projects as well as commercial or industrial remodels.

 Batt and Roll

 Probably the most commonly used type of insulation is blanket insulation.
 This insulation comes in batts and rolls.
 It is usually made of fiberglass made into flexible fibers but can sometimes be made of mineral wool, natural fibers (sheep’s wool or cotton), or plastic fibers.
 Batt and roll insulation is available in sizes that are standard to the spacing of studs and rafters in the walls.

 Most insulations work by resisting conductive and convective heat flow.
 Radiant barriers work by reflecting radiant heat.
 Most commonly installed in attics, radiant barriers reduce the amount of heat getting into a building.
 This can drastically lower cooling costs, especially in the summer.
 Radiant barriers are usually made of reflective aluminum foil with a backing that could include polyethylene bubbles, cardboard, thermal insulation materials, plastic film, or even kraft paper.

 Liquid foam insulation can be sprayed, poured, foamed-in-place, etc. This type of insulation is often “blown” in.
 Due to the uniqueness of the foam, it can get into even the smallest crevice truly creating a barrier and giving full insulation.
 This drastically reduces the amount of airflow your building has from the outside, which means your HVAC unit works less and saves you money.